alvindimas05/Fluyer/README.md

 ## Issues

 ### Universal
 - High resource usage due to Animated Background.
 The attempt to fix this is to animate the background on play screen only.
+For now, the animation is disabled but the background is still enabled.

 ### Android
 - The play screen is not bad on potrait mode but definitely need some improvement.